p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 - provide the complete CQL spec as an example along with compile-time checked schema definition
 - talk about the role of tagless-final and interplay with specs described above
 - talk more about the role of type bounds and their relation to validators
-- phantom types.
+- **phantom types**.
 Database schema doesn't need to present in runtime at all and can be completely put into typelevel.

 ## Conclusion